redis-developer/redis-polygon-search-trains-demo/README.md

 We can figure out whether or not the toggle buttons are on or off by checking for the presence of the class that dims their appearance when turned off.

-Here's how we make a `POST` request to the backend to ask it to perform the search (soucce contained in `static/js/app.js`):
+Here's how we make a `POST` request to the backend to ask it to perform the search (source contained in `static/js/app.js`):

 ```javascript
 const response = await fetch('/search', {